grayhatdevelopers/mojo-vs-python-benchmarks/README.md

 ## Benchmarking and Testing

-The performance of both languages was benchmarked using Hyperfine.
-Programs were tested and outputs were compared to see which one of them was faster
+The performance of both languages was benchmarked using [Hyperfine](https://github.com/sharkdp/hyperfine).
+Programs were tested and outputs were compared to see which one of them was faster.

 ## Results
 For all the codes, Python ran significantly faster than Mojo and beat Mojo, in speed, by a huge margin